unbounded-tech/vnext/README.md

    This simple yet robust mechanism makes vnext ideal for integrating into CI/CD pipelines, regardless of the project's language or ecosystem.
 - **Language-Agnostic:**
-  No Node.js, npm, or package.json required – works with any codebase.
+  No Node.js, npm, or package.json required – works with any codebase - it's all based on git.
 - **Simplicity First:**
   Outputs just the next semantic version.
 Combine it with your preferred release process.
 - **Unix Philosophy:**